MiRitter87/trading-cockpit-backend/README.md

 - Lists
 - Scans

-Furthermore it uses the following third-party WebServices and Interfaces.
+Quotation data are retrieved using the following third-party WebServices and Interfaces.

 - Yahoo finance for retrieval of current and historical instrument prices
-- MarketWatch for retrieval of historical instrument prices
+- MarketWatch.com for retrieval of historical instrument prices
+- investing.com for retrieval of current instrument prices
+- TheGlobeAndMail.com for retrieval of current instrument prices

 ### Price Alerts
 A price alert notifies you if the price of an instrument reaches a certain threshold.
 There are two types of alerts.
 One alert informs you if a price is equal or higher than your defined price.
 The other type informs you if the price is equal of lower your defined price.
 The backend queries stock quotes cyclically to check if the defined threshold has been triggered.